Skip to content

 • Relate to one of six categories: criminal offence, breach of legal obligation, miscarriage of justice, danger to health and safety, environmental damage, or deliberate concealment of any of the above

-• Be made to an appropriate recipient (typically the employer, but can be a regulator or external body in some cases)
+• Be made to an appropriate recipient (usually the employer, but can be a regulator or external body)

-Whistleblowing claims are increasing in the UK and have wider scope than the “classic” whistleblower image suggests.
-A grievance about working time, a complaint about cash-in-hand pay practices, a report about health and safety, all can qualify if framed as a disclosure rather than a personal grievance.
+Whistleblowing claims are increasing in volume.
+A complaint about working time, a report about cash-in-hand pay, a concern about health and safety: all can qualify if framed as a disclosure rather than a personal grievance.

 Practical implications for UK employers:

-• Data breaches, must be reported to the ICO within 72 hours if likely to result in risk to individuals’ rights
+• Data breaches.
+Must be reported to the ICO within 72 hours if likely to result in risk to individuals.

-• International transfers, UK to outside-UK transfers require either adequacy regulations, standard contractual clauses, or other approved safeguards
+• International transfers.
+UK-to-outside-UK transfers require adequacy regulations, standard contractual clauses (SCCs), or another approved safeguard.

-For US-parented businesses hiring through Teamed in the UK, the international-transfer angle matters: employee data flowing from Teamed Ltd to the US parent requires SCCs (Standard Contractual Clauses) or another safeguard.
+For US-headquartered businesses hiring through Teamed in the UK: employee data flowing from Teamed Ltd to the US parent requires SCCs or another safeguard.
 Teamed handles the data processing agreement.

 Trade unions and worker representation